Am I required to live in Honors designated housing?

 The list of specific benefits is available here.
 More generally, honors students at Westminster benefit from team-taught, interdisciplinary courses and study abroad experiences that challenge them to push one another to their academic and personal best.
 These immersive learning experiences cultivate advanced analytical skills at the same time that they spark meaningful friendships.

-If I don’t meet the GPA and test score admissions requirements for honors, is it still possible for me to join the program?
+If I don’t meet the GPA requirement for honors, is it still possible for me to join the program?

 Yes.
 If you earn a 3.7 or above in the fall semester of your first at Westminster, you will be notified in the spring semester that you may apply to begin the program in your sophomore year.